gidmoth/freeswitch-connector/README.md

 Either way, this will result in your local imagestore containing a copy of a single image containing everything needed to run freeswitch-connector and its example-client.
 If you choose to run the parts separately or want to create your own client, please refer to the rest of the docs and/or modify the Dockerfile as you want it.

+Building the Image on your own is of cause recommended if you want to modify the entrypoint scripts.
+Especially to care for TLS this may be necessary. (see below)

 #### Configuration

 The container from this image should be configured by environment variables.
 A default set of the configurable variables is built into the image and those are meant to be overwritten during container creation.
 [This script](https://github.com/gidmoth/freeswitch-connector/blob/main/entrypoint.d/03-localvars.sh), which gets called by the entrypoint, will generate a `vars.xml` for freeswitch from the environment, and [this](https://github.com/gidmoth/connector/blob/main/config.js) will use the environment to provide values for the connector middleware.